surifirstpin/biplus_documentation/docs/DataRun.md

 Under visualization section, Select the project and model for which you want to explore the data.

-Visualisation sections contains Dimension and measures which acts as fundamental building blocks  for a query **1.** Select the data fields from the list to create a visualisation.
+Visualisation sections contains Dimension and measures which acts as fundamental building blocks for a query.

+**1.** Select the data fields from the list to create a visualisation.
 **2.** Click on Run Button.
 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/master/images/visu_run.png)